bevry/testen/README.md

 This flag can occur multiple times, and also supports versions seperated by a comma.
 Such that `testen -n 8 -n 10` and `testen -n 8,10` will both use node versions 8 and 10.

-If you do not specify any versions via the CLI arguments, then it will use:
+If you do not specify any node versions via the CLI arguments, then it will use:

 - the `testen.node` property of your projects `package.json` file
 - otherwise, the travis or circle ci node versions that you have configured for your project